D.A.V. Boys Senior Secondary School: Curriculum

 D.A.V.
 Boys Gopalapuram follows the CBSE curriculum from 6th standard onwards.
 The average strength of a class is 40.
 Till class ten, the main subjects taught are Science, Social Science, Mathematics, English, and Language.
 Choices for Language are Tamil, Hindi and Sanskrit.

-Computer Science, Third Language, Electrical Gadgets, WoodWork, Art are compulsory for students till class 10.
+Computer Science, Third Language, Engineering Graphics, WoodWork, Art are compulsory for students till class 10.

 Havans are performed by students every week.